easy portal contact

 A progress invoice is an interim invoice that a company issues to a customer before the final invoice is issued.
 The progress invoice is used to invoice a partial amount for a specific phase or piece of work before the entire job is completed.

-Yes.
 Progress invoices are common practice, especially for outgoing invoices with high invoice amounts.
 They are especially common for long projects that take months or even years to complete.
-The customer can thus track the progress of the project and pay the company at regular intervals.
-The final invoice will be issued only when the project is completed or when all progress payments have been made.
+The customer can use them to track the progress of the project and pay the company at regular intervals.
+The final invoice will only be issued when the project is completed or when all progress payments have been made.
 The final invoice will then include all progress payments and show the total amount of the project.
-The progress invoice is subject to the same requirements of the GoBD rules with regard to mandatory information and archiving.
-Modern systems for incoming invoice processing are naturally

-designed to handle progress invoices as well as other special cases that may arise for incoming invoices in the context of the ordering process, such as reduced quantities, price deviations, etc.
+The progress invoice is subject to the same requirements with regard to mandatory information and archiving.
+Modern systems for incoming invoice processing are designed to handle progress invoices as well as other special cases that may arise for incoming invoices in the context of the ordering process, such as reduced quantities, price deviations, etc.

 Newsletter